abdolence/firestore-rs/README.md

 or specify it as an option using `FirestoreDb::with_options()`

 ## Caching
 The library supports caching for collections and documents.
+Caching is leveraging the Firestore listener to update the cache when the document is changed, that means the updates will be propagated across distributed instances automatically for you.

-This is useful to avoid reading and paying the same documents from Firestore multiple times.
+This is useful to avoid reading and paying for the same documents from Firestore multiple times.
 Especially for some data such as dictionaries, configuration, and other information that is not changed frequently.
-In fact this may be really helpful to reduce both costs and latency in your applications.
+In fact, this may be really helpful to reduce both costs and latency in your applications.